felipeolifre/socket-chat-example/README.md

 - System messages when someone connects or disconnects.
 - Support for nicknames.
 - Optimistic updates on sent messages (Work In Progress).
+- “{user} is typing” functionality.

 ### To Do:
-- Add “{user} is typing” functionality.
 - Show who’s online.
 - Add private messaging.